 [END FIGURE 6.11 HERE]

-Emission-based Radiative Forcing and effect on GSAT
+Emission-based Radiative Forcing and Effect on GSAT

 The ERFs attributable to emissions versus concentrations for several SLCFs including ozone and methane are different.
 A concentration change, used to assess the abundance-based ERF, results from the changes in emissions of multiple species and subsequent chemical reactions.
-The corollary is that the perturbation of a single emitted compound can induce subsequent chemical reactions and affect the concentrations of several climate forcers (chemical adjustments), this is what is accounted for in emission-based ERF.
-Due to non-linear chemistry (cf. Section 6.3) and non-linear aerosol-cloud interactions (section 7.3.3.2), the ERF attributed to the individual species cannot be precisely defined, and can only be estimated through model simulations.
+The corollary is that the perturbation of a single emitted compound can induce subsequent chemical reactions and affect the concentrations of several climate forcers (chemical adjustments); this is what is accounted for in emission-based ERF.
+Due to non-linear chemistry (Section 6.3) and non-linear aerosol–cloud interactions (Section 7.3.3.2), the ERF attributed to the individual species cannot be precisely defined and can only be estimated through model simulations.
 For example, the ERF attributed to methane emissions, which includes indirect effects through ozone formation and oxidation capacity with feedbacks on the methane lifetime, depend non-linearly on the concentrations of NOx, CO and VOCs.
 This means that the results from the model simulations depend to some extent on the chosen methodology.
-In AR5 (based on Shindell et al., 2009; Stevenson et al., 2013) the attribution was done by removing the anthropogenic emissions of individual species one-by-one from a control simulation for present day conditions.
-Further, only the radiative forcings, and not the ERF (mainly including the effect of aerosol-cloud interactions) were attributed to the emitted compounds.
+In AR5 (based on Shindell et al., 2009; Stevenson et al., 2013) the attribution was done by removing the anthropogenic emissions of individual species one by one from a control simulation for present-day conditions.
+Further, only the radiative forcings, and not the ERF (mainly including the effect of aerosol–cloud interactions) were attributed to the emitted compounds.

-Since AR5, the emission estimates have been revised and extended for CMIP6 (Hoesly et al., 2018), the models have been further developed, the period has been extended (1750-2019, vs 1750-2011 in AR5) and the experimental setup for the model simulations has changed (Collins et al., 2017) making a direct comparison of results difficult.
-Figure 6.13 shows the global and annual mean ERF attributed to emitted compounds over the period 1750-2019 based on AerChemMIP simulations (Thornhill et al., 2021a) where anthropogenic emissions or concentrations of individual species were perturbed from 1850 levels to 2014 levels (methodology described in Supplementary Material 6.SM.1).
+Since AR5, the emission estimates have been revised and extended for CMIP6 (Hoesly et al., 2018), the models have been further developed, the period has been extended (1750–2019, vs 1750–2011 in AR5) and the experimental setup for the model simulations has changed (Collins et al., 2017), making a direct comparison of results difficult.
+Figure 6.13 shows the global and annual mean ERF attributed to emitted compounds over the period 1750–2019 based on AerChemMIP simulations (Thornhill et al., 2021b) where anthropogenic emissions or concentrations of individual species were perturbed from 1850 levels to 2014 levels (methodology described in Supplementary Material 6.SM.1).

 [START FIGURE 6.12 HERE]